New and improved codeplug lookup is now live! Search by radio manufacturer under the DMRVA Codeplugs menu.

 A DMR codeplug is a complete configuration file for a radio, containing all of the contacts, channels, zones, and other settings required to access DMR talk groups.
 Codeplug file formats vary by manufacturer and occasionally by model.
 As different radios have various channel selection mechanisms and bank capacities, different RF band support, and other variations in capabilities and programming, proper code plugs are essentially unique to each model of radio.
 Many users prefer to start from a pre-built codeplug since it can sometimes eliminate many hours of tedious programming which may not be fully understood.

-As of August 2022, DMRVA no longer furnishes pre-built codeplugs for its network.
+DMRVA no longer furnishes pre-built codeplugs for its network.
 In December 2023, RATS stepped up to fill the gap by offering codeplugs for a handful of models which can be converted to support many other radios using a conversion utility.
 You will find those codeplugs on this page.

 These codeplugs are the result of a volunteer effort by a few RATS members.
 All inquiries regarding these codeplugs should be directed to codeplug-request@rats.net.

-As of February 1, 2025, all of our codeplugs are being offered to the general public.
+All of our codeplugs are being offered to the general public.
 No RATS membership is required.

 The RATS DMRVA Codeplug Project offers starter codeplugs for the full DMRVA+HEARS network of over 30 repeaters in Virginia.
 Two master codeplugs for the Connect Systems CS750 (monoband) and CS800D (dual-band) can be converted to support dozens of different radio models using the free N0GSG DMR Contact Manager.
 These radios can also use our collection of specialty and add-on codeplugs for surrounding DMR networks including NCPRN, Interstate, NC4ES, HEARS-NC, and selected Brandmeister systems in the Hampton Roads area.